-- Remove the oil filler plug with the O-ring from the clutch cover. - Add the same engine oil that was used when the motor was changed.
+- Remove the oil filler plug with the O-ring from the clutch cover.
+Add the same apping ail that was used when the mater was shown as - Add the same engine oil that was used when the motor was changed.

-Engine oil (SAE 10W/50) (p.
-95)
+Engine oil (SAE 10W/50) (🕶 p.
+94)